Lakkia language

-The Lakkia language (拉珈语 (Lājiāyǔ)), also spelled Lakkja, is a Kra–Dai language spoken in Jinxiu Yao Autonomous County, Laibin, East-Central Guangxi, China.
+The Lakkia language (拉珈语 (Lājiāyǔ)), also spelled Lakkja after its IPA transcription, is a Kra–Dai language spoken in Jinxiu Yao Autonomous County, Laibin, East-Central Guangxi, China.

 Lakkia speakers are thought to have migrated from further east, possibly from the Biao-speaking areas of Northwestern Guangdong Province (L.-Thongkum 1992).
 Today, they live mostly in the Dayaoshan (大瑶山 (Big Yao Mountain)) region of Jinxiu County.

 Names

 Lakkia people are also known as the Cháshān Yáo 茶山瑶, meaning "Tea Mountain Yao", since they were traditionally considered by neighboring peoples to be ethnic Yao people.
 The name Lakkia is an autonym (self-designated name) that means "mountain people".
 All Lakkia dialects have 5 tones.

 Classification

 There is currently no consensus on the classification of Lakkia within the Kra–Dai family.
 Solnit (1988) and Hansell (1988) classify Lakkia as a sister of the Kam–Sui branch.
-Additionally, Solnit (1988) classifies Biao and Lakkia together as part of a Biao-Lakkia branch that is coordinate to Kam-Sui.
+Additionally, Solnit (1988) classifies Biao and Lakkia together as part of a Biao–Lakkia branch that is coordinate to Kam-Sui.
 However, L.-Thongkum (1992) considers Lakkia to be most closely related to the Tai branch, based on the large number of shared lexical items.

+Norquest (2021) proposes a Biao–Lakkja branch as the first branch to split off from Kra-Dai.